cloudposse/docs/content/geodesic/module/usage/with-kops.md

 {{% include-code-block title="kops update cluster --name us-west-2.staging.example.com --yes" file="geodesic/module/usage/examples/kops-update-cluster-initial.txt"  %}}

 All done.
-The `kops` cluster is now up and running.
+At this point, the `kops` cluster is now up and running (though it might take 5-10 minutes before all nodes come online).

 {{% dialog type="info" icon="fa fa-book" title="Read More" %}}
 For more information, check out the following links: